pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/ec2_deployment.md

       service: name=postgresql state=restarted

 ```
-**NOTE:** Replace {{db_name}} with your database name, {{ db_user }} with your user, and {{ db_password }} with your password or you can add all these variables in the vars.yml file.
-In our case, the inventory file will generate automatically after the terraform apply command.
-We have used the `dump.sql` file to create a table and insert values into the database.
+**NOTE:** Replace {{ db_name }} with your database name, {{ db_user }} with your user, and {{ db_password }} with your password or you can add all these variables in the vars.yml file.
+In our case, the inventory file is generate automatically after the terraform apply command.
+We have used `dump.sql` file to create a table and insert values into the database.

 ```console
 CREATE TABLE IF NOT EXISTS test (